bndes/trubudget-bndes/README.md

 * data/arqToken.txt - It stores JWT token to access Trubudget in the last execution.
 * data/arqSAP.json - It contains the data extracted from SAP in the last execution - disbursements (LC to Amazon Fund).
 The only filters are the initial and final date.
 The integration script also stores a copy of each execution of this file by creating a file called arqSAPYYYYMMDDHHmm.json.
 * data/arqProjectID.txt - It contains the identifier of the Trubudget project in the last execution of the  integration script - the id associated with the project name defined at config file.
 * data/arqTBitem.json - It contains the items to be saved on Trubudget recovered in the last execution of the integration script.
+It is filtered by the projects listed on control.
 Each disbursement creates two items.
 This file will be used when upload, grant and closing items.
 * data/arqUsers.json - It stores information of groups and users recovered in the last execution of the integration script.
 * log/executionOutput.log - It stores the log of all executions of the integration script.